EDAS 741 Theories of Educational Leadership

 The candidate will write a two-section paper describing both formal and informal requirements to serve as a leader in an organization.
 The paper must be in current APA format, include a title page, include a reference page with at least 2 references, and be 400–500 words.
 (CLO: F)

-Improvement Plan Project Assignment
+Improvement Plan Project Assignments (5)

-This project consists of five parts that will be completed and submitted over the course of four assignments:
+This project consists of five parts that will be completed and submitted over the course of four assignments: Then, the candidate will submit the full project in CORE in a final submission.

 Improvement Plan: Part A – Vision Evaluation, Development, and Revision Process Assignment

 The candidate will report, evaluate, review, and revise a school’s or district’s vision/purpose statement.
 This must be between 300–500 words.
-(CLO: D, E.)
+(CLO: D, E)

 Improvement Plan: Part B – Needs Assessment: Data Collection, Analysis, and Goals Assignment